jank-lang/jank-lang.org/resources/src/blog/2026-05-08-optimization.md

 `bool`.
 We turned it into an object just so we can turn it back into a `bool`.
 Ideally, the branch condition can just be `v4` instead.

-Before that, let's finish examining our IR.
-We either branch to `if0`, which just returns our result, or to `else`, which then needs to do the recursion.
-Our `else` branch happens in three steps.
+Before optimizing that, let's finish examining our IR.
+We either branch to `if0`, which just returns our result, or to `else1`, which then needs to do the recursion.
+Our `else1` branch happens in three steps.

 ```clojure
 ; 1.
 Recur with `(- n 1)`.